AndreaZGuz/magspoof/README.md

 # What is MagSpoof?

-**MagSpoof Electronic Cats** is a device that can spoof/emulate any magnetic stripe or credit card.
+**MagSpoof by Electronic Cats** is a device that can spoof/emulate any magnetic stripe or credit card.
 It can work "wirelessly", even on **standard magstripe/credit card readers**, by generating a strong electromagnetic field that emulates a traditional magnetic stripe card.

 * Allows you to store all of your credit cards and magstripes in one device
 * Works on traditional magstripe readers **wirelessly** (no NFC/RFID required)